Fadil Diggs

-Fadil Diggs (FAH---deel; born October 15, 2001) is an American professional football defensive end for the New Orleans Saints of the National Football League (NFL).
+Fadil Diggs (FAH---deel; born October 15, 2001) is an American professional football Linebacker for the New Orleans Saints of the National Football League (NFL).
 He played college football for the Texas A&M Aggies and Syracuse Orange.
 Diggs was selected by the Saints in the seventh round of the 2025 NFL draft.

-High school career
+Early life

 Diggs attended Woodrow Wilson High School in Camden, New Jersey.
 As a senior, playing both offense and defense, he recorded 65 catches for 1,031 yards and 11 touchdowns, and 95.5 tackles, 21 sacks, and five forced fumbles.
 As a result, he was named the New Jersey Gatorade Player of the Year.
 A four-star recruit, Diggs committed to play college football at Texas A&M University over offers from Georgia, Ohio State, and Tennessee.

 College career

 Texas A&M

 After playing sparingly in 2020, Diggs totaled nine tackles, 2.5 tackles for loss, and a sack in 2021.
 As a junior in 2023, he recorded 36 tackles, 11 tackles for loss, and four sacks.
 Following the conclusion of the season, he entered the transfer portal.